-- 2.6.6 Disclose information about a pupil to other members of staff on a 'need to know' basis.
+- 2.6.6 Disclose information about a pupil to other members of staff on a 'need to know' basis, considering what is necessary, proportionate and relevant.
 Parental consent may be required. - 2.6.7 Aim to gain consent to share information and be mindful of situations where to do so would place a child at increased risk of harm.
-Information may be shared without consent if a person believes that there is good reason to do so, and that the sharing of information will enhance the safeguarding of a child in a timely manner. - 2.6.8 Record when decisions are made to share or withhold information, who information has been shared with and why.
+Information may be shared without consent, where to do so might place the child or another person at immediate risk of harm or prejudice the prevention or detection of crime. - 2.6.8 Record when decisions are made to share or withhold information, who information has been shared with and why.
 (See 'Working Together to Safeguard Children,' July 2018) - 2.6.9 In cases where the 'serious harm test' is met, schools must withhold providing the data in compliance with schools' obligations under the UK GDPR.
-Where in doubt schools should seek independent legal advice. - 2.6.10 Seek advice about confidentiality from outside agencies if required.
+Where in doubt schools should seek independent legal advice.

+2.6.10 Seek advice about confidentiality from outside agencies if required.
 (See 'Information sharing; Advice for practitioners providing safeguarding services to children, young people, parents and carers,' DfE, July 2018).